alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 The final step is to create some operational rigor with your customer.
 Practice simulated problems (Wheel of Misfortune exercises, disaster and recovery testing, paper game days, etc.).

 Develop a healthy muscle memory between the teams for effective ways to communicate during a crisis.
-It’s a great way to build trust, lower the MTTR, and learn about weird operational edge cases that you can integrate as enhancements into your platform features.
+It's a great way to build trust, lower the MTTR, and learn about weird operational edge cases that you can integrate as enhancements into your platform features.

-When an incident does occur, don’t just share your postmortems with your customer.
+When an incident does occur, don't just share your postmortems with your customer.
 Actually conduct some joint postmortems.
 Doing so will also build trust and teach you some invaluable lessons.

 ### Be Thoughtful and Disciplined